On April 4th, I attended two events which marked the 50th Anniversary of the assassination of Martin Luther King.

 My issue is more with the venue itself.
 An intrinsic issue is that probably more than any other church building, Westminster Abbey is crammed with the legacy of imperial power, with its countless statues, memorials and stained glass windows dedicated to colonial and military leaders and campaigns.
 It puts me off.

 But more significantly is that Westminster Abbey is a venue which provides such little connection between the speaker and the congregation.
 For starters, there is a rood-screen which blocks half the congregation from actually seeing and feeling a part of what goes on on the other side.

 But also the incredibly high ceiling may inspire architectural appreciation but it is a disaster for any rhetorical inspiration.
-It is a venue built for short Anglican homilies but not the passionate, rip-roaring preaching tradition that King was raised into and through which so inspired his followers.
+It is a venue built for short Anglican homilies but not the passionate, rip-roaring preaching tradition that King was raised in and through which he so inspired his followers.

 Methodist Central Hall, just a stones throw over the road, would have been much more suitable.
-The non-conformist venue would have enabled everyone to engage and respond to the service in a way much more in keeping with King’s approach.
+The non-conformist venue would have enabled everyone to engage and respond to the service in a way much more in keeping with King’s approach as a Baptist Minister.